qsnake/gpaw/doc/devel/benchmarks.rst

  - `campos-gpaw <https://wiki.fysik.dtu.dk/gpaw/install/installationguide.html>`_
  - `campos-ase3 <https://wiki.fysik.dtu.dk/ase/download.html>`_

-**Note** that gpaw has to built with ScaLAPACK enabled - please refer to :ref:`platforms_and_architectures` for hints on installing gpaw on different platforms.
+**Note** that GPAW has to built with ScaLAPACK enabled - please refer to :ref:`platforms_and_architectures` for hints on installing GPAW on different platforms.

 Results
 +++++++

-gpaw code is executed in parallel in order to benchmark a number of processes that ranges from 256, through integer powers of 2 and up to the total number of CPU 4096 cores.
+GPAW code is executed in parallel in order to benchmark a number of processes that ranges from 256, through integer powers of 2 and up to the total number of CPU 4096 cores.